cloudscale-ch/csi-cloudscale/README.md

 ## Volume parameters

-This plugin supports the following volume parameters (in case of kubernetes: parameters on the `StorageClass` object):
+This plugin supports the following volume parameters (in case of Kubernetes: parameters on the `StorageClass` object):

 * `csi.cloudscale.ch/volume-type`: `ssd` or `bulk`; defaults to `ssd` if not set